 2. The conveyance is the goods being imported.

 For example, a car dealer purchases a vehicle in the United States and drives the vehicle into Canada for commercial importation purposes.
 The vehicle is considered "hand-carried" goods.

-- A ships agent in the marine mode who is not directly engaged in the international commercial transportation of goods.
+3. A ship’s agent in the marine mode is not directly engaged in the international commercial transportation of goods.